henrikhermansen/react-bootcamp/README.md

 ## Introduction :wave:

-Hello, and welcome to the React Bootcamp workshop!
+Hello, and welcome to the React workshop!

 Throughout the tasks you might find some emojis:\
 :trophy: - Task\